-E. Monitoring the Role of Cooperatives and Projection of their Achievements

-The NCUI, being the spokesman of the Indian Cooperative Movement, also monitors the role of cooperatives in the various segments of economy.
-The Union arranges discussions on various aspects of the share of cooperatives in various sectors of cooperative economy at various fora.
+E. Monitoring the Role of Cooperatives and Projection of their Achievements of cooperatives in various sectors of cooperative economy at various fora.
 With a view to facilitate effective monitoring, the Union has established a Cooperative Data Bank and National Information & Documentation Centre to maintain up-to-date statistics relating to the role of cooperative movement in various sectors of national economy.